How Sears and Roebuck Started by Selling WatchesBack to News & Exhibitions

 Sears the Salesman and Roebuck the Watchmaker

 As Sears and Roebuck’s business grew, they added new products to their inventory besides timepieces.
-The business continued to expand until it grew too large for the telegraph office.
+The company continued to expand until it became too large for the telegraph office.
 The two men moved their business to a new location and continued to grow into the retail giant that was Sears, Roebuck & Co.

 Chicago has always been a city where opportunity is available for anyone that can seize it.
-This continues to be true, especially for anyone looking for fine timepieces.
+This remains true today, especially for anyone looking for fine timepieces.
 There are many stories about how an entrepreneurial spirit in Chicago seize his/her moment and turned it into the chance of a lifetime.
 Don’t miss your chance to find a piece of Chicago’s rich timepiece history.

 If you want to find a watch that exceeds your expectations in terms of quality, performance, and price, don’t just search for “watch shop near me” on your phone.
 Look for Swiss FineTiming, and give us a call.
 We specialize in fine timepieces and can help you find the timepiece that fits you the best.
 We also cater to collectors looking for rare and unique pieces.
 Knowing the deeper history of Chicago’s watch industry, we can be your advantage in finding the best rare watches for your collection.